alineknn/LOADOUTINATOR/README.md

 Web Application to upload and manage loadouts to enhance strategic planning in a video game called VALORANT.

 ### Tecnology used
-PHP and MySQL
-Has error pages when input is incorrect/invalid
+PHP and MySQL.
+Has error pages when input is incorrect/invalid.